SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueResultTypes.rst

    SE proposal mentioned performance advantages -- using existentials implies more runtime overhead for the dynamic dispatch.

+..
+OUTLINE

+   - generics let the caller pick a type that's opaque to the function
+   - opaque result types let the function pick a type that's opaque to the caller
+   - comparison with other ways to opaque-ify a return type..
+   - why not use a protocol as a type? (we don't use the term "existential" in TSPL)
+     * that loses type information
+     * associated types can't be filled in
+     * performance hit due to dynamic dispatch (through the witness table)
+   - why not use simple type erasure like AnyCollection?
+     * loses type information (obviously)
+     * the return type is consistent, but you can't prove it ... meaning you can't build up an array of results ... or add results together
+     * perf is better -- assuming the wrapper is inlinable, it's a zero cost abstraction (TR: confirm)
+   - this opacity is useful at API boundaries
+     * in your own code, you can hide your choice of underlying type from code outside a specific area and prevent other code from relying on it which maintains flexilibity to change that type in the future
+     * in a library, you can hide the underlying type from clients, again maintaining flexability and abstracting away implementation details that aren't part of the API contract

+   Is it worth describing the difference between value- and type-level abstraction like Joe Groff did in his forum post?

 ::

    protocol Container {